davidcamela/NLP-for-Stack-Overflow/README.md

 # NLP-for-Stack-Overflow

+## Summary
+The following project was part of a Kaggle competition between Master's Students of the University of Geneva.
+Link for the competition's description: www.kaggle.com/competitions/ml-unige-fall-2023-stackoverflow-classification/overview/description

+The datasets used are available on the "CSV_Files.zip"

+## Description of the NLP Project

 Leveraging machine learning techniques to predict missing tags in Stack Overflow's posts.
 This project focuses on Natural Language Processing (NLP), a specialized domain within Machine Learning dedicated to comprehending, forecasting, and processing words, sentences, and the